Exclusive Webinar Alert: Get Unmatched Visibility by Unifying NDR & SASE, Experts’ Tips!

 Key capabilities to look for in a solution that will enable threat hunting include the ability to:

-• Ingest and store metadata from network and cloud traffic, as well as endpoint activity for real-time detection and retrospective analysis.
+• Ingest and store metadata from network and cloud traffic, as well as endpoint activity for real-time threat detection and retrospective analysis.

 • Overlay that rich metadata with threat intelligence and run scripts to capture specific data for visibility and context.